Home Heating Safety

 - Do not use your oven to heat your home.

-- Make sure fuel-burning equipment is vented to the outside, that the venting is kept clear and unobstructed, and that the exit point is properly sealed around the vent, which is to make sure deadly carbon monoxide does not build up in the home.
+- Make sure fuel-burning equipment is vented to the outside, that the venting is kept clear and unobstructed, and that the exit point is properly sealed around the vent.
+This will prevent deadly carbon monoxide from building up in the home.

 - Test smoke alarms monthly; install a carbon monoxide alarm in a central location outside each bedroom.